 Tracking of radio-tagged steelhead was achieved through mobile surveys and fixed antennas.
 Weekly mobile tracking (by vehicle or foot) with a hand-held Lotek W31 radio receiver (Lotek Wireless Inc., Ontario, Canada) was conducted each year from mid-March (following the first fish tagged) to mid-May throughout the Seton River.
 Fish location and tag code were recorded, as well as any visual observations of tagged and untagged individuals of all fish species.
 Fixed station logging was generally conducted from early March to mid-June.
-Under BRGMON-3, one station consisting of an Orion receiver (Sigma Eight Inc., Ontario, Canada) linked to one Yagi 6prong directional aerial antenna oriented downstream was installed in Reach 3 approximately 1.3 km upstream of the Fraser River confluence near the outlet of the LSC ('Seton River DS' station; Figure 2.8).
-An additional seven fixed stations were installed under BRGMON-13 in 2020 to monitor radio-tagged Sockeye Salmon smolts (Figure 2.8).
-Unfortunately, range testing of receivers was limited and given the noisy environment of the Seton Dam area, raw data had to be extensively filtered to produce a useable dataset (see BRGMON-13 2020 report for additional details [Lingard et al. in review]).
-However, each filter applied also increased the probability of removing true positives.
-For example, one steelhead (Fish 121) that was detected by the Seton Dam fishway PIT array and resistivity counter did not have any remaining radio detection data after original filtering was applied.
-Because we could confirm fish passage in this instance, less stringent filtering was applied to the radio detection data for Fish 121 only.
+Under BRGMON-3, one station consisting of an Orion receiver (Sigma Eight Inc., Ontario, Canada) linked to one Yagi 6-prong directional aerial antenna oriented downstream was installed in Reach 3 approximately 1.3 km upstream of the Fraser River confluence near the outlet of the LSC ('Seton River DS' station; Figure 2.8).
 In general, detection data from all fixed stations were used to build migration histories of tagged steelhead; reporting focused on fish that were detected more than once within the Seton River beyond the confluence with the Fraser River.
 While detections within the Bridge River were included, all sites within that watershed were combined and labeled as 'Bridge River' for simplicity (detailed data are available in the BRGMON-3 2020 report by White et al. [in review]).
 Detection data were also used to corroborate fish locations determined by mobile tracking, identify entry and exit timing, and generally inform our understanding of adult steelhead spawning migrations in the Seton River watershed.
 Overall, PIT and radio telemetry along with the resistivity counter acted as complementary detection methods to monitor adult steelhead.